 Companies can start by enabling female caregivers with viable, flexible work arrangements.
 Flexibility can mean part-time work, different working hours or work from different locations.

 At Homage, 80% of our local Care Professionals (CarePro) community are female.
 Family commitments may often prevent our caregivers from having a full-time job.
 Our Earn-As-You-Care employment model offers flexibility and empowers female caregivers to remain in the workforce, regardless of family responsibilities.

 A lack of long-term commitment is no longer penalised, and this job is a win-win for their personal caregiving responsibilities and income earning.

 The caregiving journey is never alone.
 Connecting female caregivers to more support will help them realise this.
 More social and financial support are now available and we need to make caregivers aware of them.

-Home Caregiving Grant (HCG), a subsidy rolling out end 2019, aims to lighten the financial load of caregiving and is part of the care-related grants.
+Home Caregiving Grant (HCG) aims to lighten the financial load of caregiving and is part of the care-related grants.
 Apart from Voluntary Welfare Organisations (VWOs), community-initiated groups and forums are increasingly leading efforts to build a social support network for caregivers.
 Caregivers Alliance (CAL), Lien Foundation and Project We Forgot are some of these groups connecting family caregivers and facilitating the exchange of such experiences and tips.

 Professional home care providers is another option for caregivers’ respite.
 These home care services can be requested easily through call or even a mobile app, yet caregivers are not in the know.
 1 in 5 who reached out to Homage to inquire about our home care services are often unclear on how to go about getting help.
 Caregivers need support in navigating and finding a holistic solution, to balance caregiving responsibilities and other commitments (career, familial and self).